Shadowfax-Data/OpenFoundry/docs/docs/Welcome.md

 # Welcome

 Welcome to OpenFoundry, a platform for analysts and non-technical users to build powerful data products with the help of AI agents.
-OpenFoundry helps you build rich interactive streamlit applications and Notebooks on top of your private data.
+OpenFoundry helps you build rich interactive Streamlit applications and Notebooks on top of your private data.
 OpenFoundry takes care of all the code implementation and data connections underneath.

 ## Core Features